The Close-Grip Bench Press Guide

 - Use the narrowest grip that still allows you to bring the barbell all the way down to your torso.
 This is often just wider than shoulder width.
 This is the classic close-grip bench press, and it makes for a good default.

 - Move your hands in a couple of inches from your regular bench press grip width.
-This will add a bit of variation into your bench press routine while still keeping the movement fairly similar.
+This will add a bit of variation to your bench press routine while still keeping the movement fairly similar.
 Is it a true close-grip bench press?
 Maybe not, especially if you typically bench quite wide.
-But it’s a good way to experiment with a closer grip and it can be a nice break for your shoulder joints.
+But it’s a good way to experiment with a closer grip, and it can be a nice break for your shoulder joints.

 Some people will recommend gripping the barbell even narrower than shoulder width, to the point where we can’t bring the barbell all the way down to our torsos anymore.
 We’d call that something else.
 Maybe a triceps press or a JM press.
 That can be a good lift for emphasizing the triceps, but it’s not what we’re talking about here.
 We’re talking about a bench press variation that’s done with a close grip, not a type of triceps extension.